 Australia is perfect for any type of traveller.
 Whether you’re a city lover or a nature addict.
 You may be looking for a relaxing getaway, cultural experience or you may crave adventure.
 All of this is 100% possible in Australia!
 There are busy cities, laid back towns, remote places in the outback, beautiful beaches, walking trails, a whole ocean to explore… Because of the big size and vastness Australia offers so many different experiences in one.
 So, it doesn’t matter if you’re in need for a relaxing holiday or an adventurous journey, you can have it all during your visit down under.

 The Great Barrier Reef is the largest coral reef system in the world and the largest living organism on this planet.
 It’s home to a variety of unique and diverse species.
 This gigantic reef is located in the Coral Sea, off the coast of Queensland, Australia.
 It’s the perfect place for snorkelling and diving.

 Unfortunately, it has been in the news that the Great Barrier Reef is in danger due to climate change and pollution.
 What is apparently harming the reef are intensive urban development, and farming.
-Find more info about this here.
-So when you’re planning a trip, make sure you choose a environment friendly tour operator and always do some upfront research.
+Find more info about this issue here.
+So when you’re planning a trip to the Great Barrier Reef, make sure you choose a environment friendly tour operator and always do some upfront research about ethical practices.